+LODGMENT INFORMATION

+Access Canberra - Dickson Service Centre, 480 Northbourne Avenue Dickson ACT Opening hours - Monday to Friday 9:00am to 5:00pm (excluding public holidays)

+Lodgment fees apply.

+CONVEYANCE DUTY

-CONVEYANCE DUTY Please contact the ACT Revenue Office for the requirements of Conveyance Duty (commonly known as Stamp Duty) A Buyer Verification Declaration or Seller Verification Declaration is not required for this form.
-COMPLETION OF FORM LODGING PARTY DETAILS The lodging party needs to complete all fields.
+Please contact the ACT Revenue Office for the requirements of Conveyance Duty (commonly known as Stamp Duty)

+A Buyer Verification Declaration or Seller Verification Declaration is not required for this form.

+COMPLETION OF FORM

+LODGING PARTY DETAILS

+The lodging party needs to complete all fields.
 The Customer Reference Number is only required for approved subscribers who have a lodgment account to the ACT Land Information System.
 If the lodging party does not have a lodgment account, this field can be left blank.
 The lodging party will receive a Registration Confirmation Statement by email upon registration of the document to the provided email address.

+LAND DESCRIPTION

+Legal identifier of the land is to be supplied.
+To assist with suburb, section, and block, visit actmapi.act.gov.au

+FULL NAME AND ADDRESS OF REGISTERED PROPRITOR/S

+Complete full name as registered on title and full postal address.
+Note: this name should match the Land Titles Register.

+FULL NAME AND ADDRESS OF CAVEATOR/S

+Full legal name and address of Caveator to be listed in these fields.

+FORM OF TENANCY

+This panel is used to determine the tenancy if there is more than one Caveator.

+ADDRESS AND EMAIL ADDRESS FOR SERVICE OF NOTICES FOR THE CAVEATOR

+The Caveator must provide a postal address within the Australian Capital Territory and can also provide an email address for service of notices.
+All correspondence from ACT Land Titles will be sent via these means.
+It is up to the

+Caveator to keep this information up to date.
+Note: if an email address is used, it becomes a part of the register and cannot be removed.

+REPRESENTED SOLICITOR DETAILS FOR CAVEATOR

+Solicitors full name, email address and firm must be completed in full.
+If solicitor is not acting for the registered proprietor then complete with N/A.

+NATURE OF THE ESTATE OR INTEREST IN THE LAND

+The Caveator must state their interest in the land.
+The Registrar-General requires a caveator to provide details of the interest claimed in order to substantiate that the interest is in the land.

+ACTION REQUIRED BY THIS CAVEAT

+One box is required to be ticked.

+- Item (a) of Action required by this Caveat A caveat cannot prohibit the registration of a lapsing, withdrawal, cancellation, or removal of a writ; the entry of, lapsing, withdrawal or removal of a caveat; dealing by a prior mortgagee; or a correction by the Registrar-General. - Item (b) the following dealings will be permitted: Notice of death, vesting, resumption, or withdrawal of land; discharge of mortgage; registration, extinguishment or variation of an easement; transmission application; registration of new or additional trustees; registration of a declaration by an executor. - Item (c) of Action required by this Caveat Care should be taken not to forbid registration of any instrument for which the Caveator has no right to forbid.

+CERTIFICATION

-LAND DESCRIPTION Legal identifier of the land is to be supplied.
-To assist with suburb, section, and block, visit actmapi.act.gov.au The instrument number this application is associated with is to be included.
-Once registered this application will appear on historic title searches.
-REGISTERED CAVEAT NUMBER Registered instrument number of the Caveat FULL NAME OF REGISTERED PROPRIETOR/S Complete full name as registered on the register FULL NAME AND ADDRESS OF CAVEATOR/S Full name of the Caveator as stated on the registered caveat and current postal address DATE Insert date of completion of form.
-Date does not refer to the registration of the lapsing.
-CERTIFICATION Certifications are statements made by a Certifier that they have undertaken a specific action prior to lodging the Registry Instrument to the Land Titles Office.
+Certifications are statements made by a Certifier that they have undertaken a specific action prior to lodging the Registry Instrument to the Land Titles Office.
 A Certifier must provide the required Certifications when signing Registry Instruments or other Documents and provide the Certifications required for the role they are undertaking.

 All parties must execute the document under certification.